jnozzi/cocoadev.com/markdown/CanClassObjectsBePassedToMethods.md

 Can someone explain why it performs differently on two different calls?

--- General/JohnathanSteere
+-- JohnathanSteere
 ----
 The pointer parameter *path* is passed by value and thus treated like any other local variable, the scope of the reassignment is local to the method.
-A solution to the problem would be to pass a pointer to the array (      General/NSMutableArray **path  ), but considering that it looks like it is coming in pre-assigned that might not be a good idea and it would not be a good design decision for a method to release something it does not own.
+A solution to the problem would be to pass a pointer to the array (      NSMutableArray **path  ), but considering that it looks like it is coming in pre-assigned that might not be a good idea and it would not be a good design decision for a method to release something it does not own.
 Another solution would be to empty the passed array and re-populate the existing object.
 A third approach would just return the result array (as a return value) in the case where no reassignment was needed, i.e. retain/autorelease the passed array, otherwise just return a newly created auto-released array.

 Regards